celtic426/blog/_posts/2020-01-12-current-location-scripts.md

 ## Project Example

-[This code snippet](https://github.com/trybick/slack-location-manager/blob/master/src/setStatus/calculateEmoji.js#L27) shows a real-world use of these scripts where I calculated the user's city in order to update their status on Slack.
+[This code snippet](https://github.com/trybick/slack-location-manager/blob/master/src/setStatus/calculateEmoji.js#L27) shows a real-world use of these scripts where the city is used to update the user's status on Slack.

 ## Further Reading